 On October 20, 2018 at 01:45 UTC the “Ariane-5” rocket-carrier was launched from Kourou Cosmodrome in French Guiana.
 The rocket boosted a pair of satellites into space for a seven-year plunge into the inner solar system.
 The voyage will require seven planetary flybys to slow down enough in the sun’s gravitational clutches to slip into orbit around hellish Mercury.
 The “BepiColombo” mission consists of 2 orbital space vehicles: Mercury Magnetospheric Orbiter (MMO, Mio) and Mercury Planetary Orbiter (MPO).

-On December 07, 2016 at 23:53 UTC the " Delta-4M+ (5,4)” rocket-carrier was launched from Complex 37B of Cape Canaveral launch site of US Air Force.
+On October 17, 2018 the "Atlas-5” rocket-carrier was launched from SLC-41 of the Cape Canaveral Air Force Station, Cape Canaveral, Florida, USA.
 The launch was performed by United Launch Alliance supported by the 45th Space Wing of US Air Force.
-The rocket orbited the WGS-8 (Wideband Global SATCOM-8) telecommunication satellite.
+The rocket orbited AEHF-4 (Advanced Extremely High Frequency) military telecommunication satellite.